Botanical Name of Holly: Ilex aquifolium.

 The fruits have different properties to the leaves.
-They are rather poisonous and can cause severe vomiting and diarrhea (emetic and purgative), but despite this they have been used traditionally as an herbal remedy for dropsy or edema (fluid retention).
-Furthermore, the powdered fruits have astringent (contracting) effect and have been used to halt bleeding.
+They are rather poisonous and can cause severe vomiting and diarrhea (emetic and purgative), but despite this, they have been used traditionally as an herbal remedy for dropsy or edema (fluid retention).
+Furthermore, the powdered fruits have an astringent (contracting) effect and have been used to halt bleeding.

-Due to the fruit’s toxic effects they should not be used internally.
+Due to the fruit’s toxic effects, they should not be used internally.

 Dosage and Administration

-As of yet there are no proper standards available when it comes to the dosages and doses of holly as a medicinal herb.
+As of yet, there are no proper standards available when it comes to the dosages and doses of holly as a medicinal herb.

 A common dosage based on traditional use is often two or three teaspoons of the dried leaves added to a cup of hot water.
-This herbal tea is usually consumed few times per day.
+This herbal tea is usually consumed a few times per day.

-A liquid alcohol based extract made from the leaves can also be used.
+A liquid alcohol-based extract made from the leaves can also be used.
 When the herb is used in this form, several drops can be ingested daily.